tiqi-group/atomphys/README.md

 # Atomphys Documentation:

 This document provides a guide to the Python module designed for atomic physics calculations.
-The idea behind this module is to make it easier for anyone to explore atomic physics, properties of atoms, and understand their electron dynamics in light fields.
+The idea behind this module is to explore atomic physics, properties of atoms, and understand their electron dynamics in light fields.
 It aims to reduce the reinvention of the wheel.

 I hope this will be helpfull for many.